Eshah7/analytics_cup_research/README.md

 - Identified as an off-ball run
 - Runners did not receive the ball (player_posession or on_ball_engagement events) within 5 seconds (50 frames) following the run
 - Certain off-ball run types: 'behind', 'run_ahead_of_the_ball', 'cross_receiver', 'pulling_wide', 'pulling_half_space', 'overlap', 'underlap'
+- Players' avg band speed was not null

 These filters ensured that these were genuine decoy movements rather than attempts to receive the ball.
 Additionally, these events were incorporated with the tracking dataset at both start(frame_start) and end (frame_end) timestamps.
 I excluded any runs with missing positional data to avoid any modelling issues.